LucasDelfino92/morrowindsharp/mw++order.md

 Load the following sequence of plugins at the very end of your load order to prevent other mods from overwriting their changes:

 - Morrowind Anti-Cheese.ESP
-- There Can Be Only One (Alt Fyr).ESP
+- oneofakind daedric combined complete.ESP
 - Beware the Sixth House.ESP
 - tribunal rebalance.ESP
 - Bloodmoon Rebalance.ESP